OlesMelnik/test-task/README.md

 This project is build on React. 💠

 Create a folder on computer and download this project.
-Open Comand Line in this folder and install important models using command:
+Open Comand Line in this folder and navigate to my-app folder.
+You need install important models using command:

 npm install